HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - IIFE
   - global
   - globalThis
-  - window
+  - window🖐️ used
   - getters and setters
   - __proto__
-  - prototype
+  - prototype🖐️ used
   - equality operators
   - logical operators
   - bitwise operators
-  - ternary operator
+  - ternary operator🖐️ used
   - void
   - yield
-  - await
+  - await👂 heard
   - template literal
   - strict mode
   - delete
-  - in
+  - in🖐️ used
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if🖐️ used
-  - while
+  - while🖐️ used
-  - do..while
+  - do..while🖐️ used
-  - for
+  - for🖐️ used
-  - for..in
+  - for..in🖐️ used
-  - for..of
+  - for..of🖐️ used
   - for await
   - throw
-  - break
+  - break🖐️ used
-  - continue
+  - continue🖐️ used
-  - import
+  - import🖐️ used
-  - export
+  - export🖐️ used
   - label
-  - try..catch
+  - try..catch🖐️ used
-  - switch
+  - switch🖐️ used
-  - class
+  - class🖐️ used
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration🖐️ used
   - function expression
-  - return
+  - return🖐️ used
-  - default parameters
+  - default parameters🖐️ used
   - functional object
 - Data structures
-  - Array
+  - Array🖐️ used
   - mixin
   - extend
-  - typed arrays
+  - typed arrays🖐️ used
-  - Map
+  - Map🖐️ used
-  - Set
+  - Set🖐️ used
   - undefined
   - null
   - Proxy